tommyku/blog3/content/blog/from-nexus-5x-to-moto-z-play.md

 additional File Manager, Moto app and a convenient Device Help app.
 They are all helpful for managing the phone and tweaking the settings, and even testing each individual hardware component.
-So I'd say Moto Z Play comes with absolutely no bloatware and the experience is very stock Android-like.
-No lag has been observed on the phone in daily use despite I couldn't say the same for people who run lots of background apps and demanding games.
+So I'd say Moto Z Play comes with  no bloatware and the experience is very stock Android-like.
+No lag on the phone during daily use despite I couldn't say the same for people who run lots of background apps and demanding games.